Efficient Tool Use with Chain-of-Abstraction Reasoning: Experimental Settings

 \subsection{Wikipedia QA}

 Given a question based on Wikipedia knowledge, the model needs to first identify Wikipedia articles as references related to the question, and then reason on key knowledge in the reference articles to answer the question (as shown in the right column of Figure~\ref{method_overview}).
 We assume that the specialized knowledge operation in this domain is the retrieval of relevant Wikipedia articles and important named-entities, which are re-written as Wikipedia searching (WikiSearch) and named-entity recognition (NER)\footnote{We use NER to extract entities from the article that bridge the former WikiSearch results to the latter WikiSearch queries.} queries.
-Table~\ref{tab:rewrite_example_wiki} shows an example of a re-written CoA trace for Wiki QA.\footnote{We include more prompting examples of Wiki QA answer re-writing in Appendix~\ref{apdx:rewrite}.}
+Table~\ref{tab:rewrite_example_wiki} shows an example of a re-written CoA trace for Wiki QA.

 \paragraph{Datasets} We use the HotpotQA \citep{yang2018hotpotqa} dataset to construct our fine-tuning CoA data in the Wiki QA domain.
 HotpotQA contains 113K multi-hop QA examples, each labeled with two Wikipedia articles that provide supporting knowledge.
 Among the 90447 training QA pairs, we identify 72991 as \textbf{Bridge} QA pairs, where an intermediate entity must be identified to link the answer to the question, as shown in Table~\ref{tab:rewrite_example_wiki}.
 The remaining 17456 are \textbf{Comparison} QA pairs, where the attributes of two entities are compared, \eg{}, ``Are Randal Kleiser and Kyle Schickner of the same nationality?''.
 We prompt LLaMa-70B to re-write these training QAs into CoAs with WikiSearch and NER queries, and verify each CoA with our domain tools (described below), by checking whether all the articles returned by the WikiSearch queries match one of the titles in the gold articles.
 Finally, 8956 Bridge QAs and 5405 Comparison QAs are used as fine-tuning data, whose re-written CoAs pass the verification.\footnote{Compared to mathematical reasoning, generating CoA data for Wiki QA requires more complex tool use that combines WikiSearch and NER models, leading to a lower re-writing success rate ($\sim15.9\%$).} For Wiki QA, we note that besides training a LLM to produce CoA data using WikiSearch, we also fine-tune a second LLM to learn to generate the final gold answer based on a correctly reified CoA reasoning trace.